hypo69/hypo/pytest/gemini - set 4/en/src/webdriver/chrome/_examples/driver.md

 2. **Clearer Test Cases:** Test names are more descriptive, and test cases now explicitly handle both successful and unsuccessful scenarios (valid and invalid input).

-3. **Edge Case Testing:**  Tests include scenarios where the target URL might be invalid or the element not found, demonstrating robustness in the `Driver` class.
+3. **Edge Case Testing:**  Tests include scenarios where the target URL might be invalid or the element not found, demonStarting robustness in the `Driver` class.

 4. **Comprehensive Coverage:**  The tests now cover `get_url`, `extract_domain`, `_save_cookies_localy`, `page_refresh`, `scroll`, and `find_element`.